ManuelA1000/international-debt-analysis/README.md

 3. Review the results and findings.

 ## Author
-[Acar Emmanuel]
+Acar Emmanuel

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the LICENSE(LICENSE) file for details.